MC98x/Active-Directory-Project/README.md

 ## Key Results

 **1. Automated Containment of Compromised Users**
-By integrating **Shuffle** with **Active Directory**, I created a functional, real-time mechanism where a confirmed threat triggers a direct response, automatically **disabling that user account** in the Domain Controller.
+By integrating **Shuffle** with **Active Directory**, I created a functional, real-time mechanism where a confirmed threat triggers a direct response.
+After analyst approval, the workflow automatically **disables the user account** in the Domain Controller and provides a **final confirmation notification** stating which user was contained, closing the incident loop.

 **2. Telemetry Visibility & Ingestion**
 Successfully established a complete data pipeline where **Windows Security Logs** are generated on the endpoint, forwarded to the Indexer, and visualized in the **Splunk Dashboard**.